LDSSA/ds-prep-course/README.md

 Learning units will be announced in the academy's _#annoucements_ channel.
 At this point they are available in the [ds-prep-course](https://github.com/LDSSA/ds-prep-couse) repository.
+The new Learning Unit is released every Monday, and its solutions are then released the next Monday.

-The steps you followed during the initial setup are exactly what you are going to be doing for each new learning unit (1 per week).
+The steps you followed during the initial setup are exactly what you are going to be doing for each new Learning Unit.
 Here's a quick recap:
-1. Once a new learning unit is available at the beginning of each week, pull the changes from the [ds-prep-course](https://github.com/LDSSA/ds-prep-couse) repo:
+1. Once a new Learning Unit is available at the beginning of each week, pull the changes from the [ds-prep-course](https://github.com/LDSSA/ds-prep-couse) repo:
     * enter the `~/projects/ds-prep-course/` using the `cd` command, then use the `git pull` command:
     ```bash
     cd ~/projects/ds-prep-course/
     git pull
     ```
+    * note that this will also pull the solutions for the Learning Unit of the precious week
-1. Copy the learning unit to your `ds-prep-course` repo
+1. Copy the Learning Unit to your `ds-prep-course` repo
 1. Activate your virtual environment
 1. Install the python packages from requirements.txt
 1. Work